OliverMunian/WeatherApp_frontend/README.md

-STARTING
+**STARTING**

 Go on your terminal create a folder "WeatherApp" for example, then run the following command git clone https://github.com/OliverMunian/WeatherApp_frontend.git

-FOLDER
+**INSIDE THE FOLDER**

 Go inside the folder "frontend" and open "Login.html".
-To see how the project run you need to clone the other pat of the projet "WeatherApp_backend" that you can find on my repositories
+To see how the project run,  you need to clone the other part of the projet "WeatherApp_backend" that you can find on my repositories

+**OPEN YOUR TERMINAL**

 Go back on you terminal, go inside your folder "WeatherApp" and run the following command git clone https://github.com/OliverMunian/WeatherApp_Backend.git to clone the backend.